ugmurthy/jobs/README.md

 PORT=4000  # Optional, defaults to 4000
 REDIS_HOST=localhost  # Optional, defaults to localhost
 REDIS_PORT=6379  # Optional, defaults to 6379
+DATABASE_URL=postgresql://username:password@localhost:5432/jobrunner  # Required for Prisma ORM
 ```

+### API Key Configuration

+API keys are stored in the database using Prisma ORM.
+The system:
+- Generates random 32-byte API keys encoded as base64 strings
+- Uses the first 8 characters as a prefix for efficient lookups
+- Stores bcrypt hashes of the full keys for security

+No additional environment variables are required specifically for API key functionality, but ensure your database connection is properly configured via the `DATABASE_URL` environment variable.

 ## Project Structure